-Tip-ups are great, but do have their problems.
+Tip-ups are great but do have their problems.
 Namely, fighting a fish hand-over-hand, especially if it’s a trophy.
-Dead-stick rods on simple rod-holders have been a great solution to that problem and more, while offering several advantages over the standard tip-up scenario.
+Dead-stick rods on simple rod-holders have been a great solution to that problem and more while offering several advantages over the standard tip-up scenario.
 Why a specialized rod for this type of fishing?
-Mostly because a dead-stick is unlike any other ice rod.
-The action is extremely slow for half or better of the length of the rod, offering bite-detection and minnow-monitoring convenience.
-Then, a hard-wall on the blank that goes straight to very stiff backbone – perfect for setting the hook.
+Mostly because a dead stick is unlike any other ice rod.
+The action is extremely slow for half or better of the length of the rod, offering bite detection and minnow-monitoring convenience.
+Then, a hard wall on the blank goes straight to a very stiff backbone – perfect for setting the hook.

-Usually, I’ll either jig on the deeper side of the break and watch a deadstick rod right on it, or many times, simply put out the max number of lines I’m allowed in dead-sticks and wait.
+Usually, I’ll either jig with an ice fishing spoon, on the deeper side of the first break and watch a deadstick rod right on it, or many times, simply put out the max number of lines I’m allowed in deadsticks and wait.
 As with most things walleye, the bite is best early and late, but cloudy days can make for spurts of great fishing throughout.
 It’s a really fun way to fish if you’ve got a group of friends, as you can cover a long section of break, all while enjoying each other’s company until a rod goes off.

 Just make sure to tend the set, just as you would a tip-up.
 Extreme cold weather doesn’t bode well for this type of fishing, but the good news is that first ice is typically pretty mild after that first blast of cold that locks everything up.
 Check your baits, make sure the hole isn’t icing up too badly, and more than anything, resist the urge to drill too many holes and stomp around throughout the day.
 These fish are sensitive to noise, as you may only be targeting them in 5-8FOW.